iande/terrible_ideas/README.md

 ## Future Features

-* Let's take probabilistic models to their natural conclusion: guessing which arguments a user *meant* to pass to a method.
+* Let's take probabilistic models to their natural conclusion: guessing which arguments a user *meant* to pass to a method, or determining the appropriate type a method should return.

 * Do some "on-the-fly" benchmarking to identify what methods are taking too long (or are too complex) and stop calling them for great scalability.